Isabel Coixet: Career

 In the summer of 2013 she started shooting Learning to Drive, an American production developed in New York City, based on an article published in The New York Times and starring Sir Ben Kingsley and Patricia Clarkson, with whom Isabel Coixet had already worked in Elegy.
 It premiered at the Toronto International Film Festival and won the Grolsch People's Choice Award.

-Nobody Wants The Night was her next project, filmed in Norway, Bulgaria and the Canary Islands.
+Nobody Wants the Night was her next project, filmed in Norway, Bulgaria and the Canary Islands.
 The film starred Juliette Binoche, Rinko Kikuchi and Gabriel Byrne.
 The film opened the 66th Berlin International Film Festival to competition.

-Coixet is always interested in shooting documentaries to denounce what she doesn't agree with or to give voice to her protagonists.
+Coixet is always interested in shooting documentaries to denounce what she doesn't agree with, or to give voice to her protagonists.
 She shot a documentary in Chad at the end of 2014 narrated by Juliette Binoche entitled Talking about Rose: Prisoner of Hissène Habré.
 The piece relates the experience of a group of torture victims in their struggle to bring the former Chadian dictator to justice, an effort led by US human rights lawyer Reed Brody.

 During the 2015 edition of the Málaga Festival, the prize was awarded to her entire career and it was presented a retrospective documentary of her work, commissioned by the Festival itself, Words, Maps, Secrets And Other Things, directed by Elena Trapé.

 Also in 2015 she received the recognized prize of the French Ministry of Culture of Knight of Arts and Letters.

-During 2015 and 2016, Isabel Coixet directs the project Spain in a Day, the Spanish version of the documentary crowdsourcing project produced by Mediapro.
+During 2015 and 2016, Coixet directed the project Spain in a Day, the Spanish version of the documentary crowdsourcing project produced by Mediapro.
 The project aims to portray the reality of a country reflected by hundreds of domestic videos recorded during the same day and that has had as direct precedents Britain in a Day and Italy in a Day.
 In the case of Spain in a Day, the videos were recorded on 24 October 2015 by thousands of volunteers.

 In the summer of 2016 she directed the feature film The Bookshop (La librería).
 The script adapted by Coixet was based on the novel of the same name by the English writer Penelope Fitzgerald and received the prize for the best literary adaptation at the Frankfurt Book Fair in 2017.
 The film was shot in Northern Ireland and Barcelona, starring Emily Mortimer, Bill Nighy and Patricia Clarkson.
 The Bookshop inaugurated the SEMINCI 2017, as a world premiere, receiving good reviews and it was commercially released in Spain on November 10, with a very positive critical reception and great public success.

-The Bookshop was premiered outside Spain in a "Berlinale Special Gala" at the 68th edition of the Berlin International Film Festival, which took place in February 2018.
+The Bookshop premiered outside of Spain at the Berlinale Special Gala at the 68th edition of the Berlin International Film Festival, which took place in February 2018.

 In February 2019, Coixet released the film Elisa y Marcela in collaboration with Netflix.
 The film, based on the first registered same-sex marriage in Spain, was the third original Spanish film by Netflix.